Come with us as we walk through a journey of evaluating workflows and introducing a data solution to improve customer retention rates.

 - Adapt the model as you achieve business benefits.
 Focus on new issues or continuously improve on the existing model.

 This approach addresses all the areas you found in your web search, and you know this team will provide regular updates and stay engaged throughout the project to ensure that the model aligns with your processes and meets your needs.
-Feeling confident in the decision to move forward, you reach out again to schedule the workshop.
+Feeling confident in moving forward, you reach out again to schedule the workshop.
 You’re ready to flip the script on customer retention.